athkdev/blog/content/leetcode resources/2265 Count Nodes Equal to Average of Subtree.md

 ---

-# 2265.
-Count Nodes Equal to Average of Subtree

 Calculating the average of the entire tree separately and returning is incorrect - putting it out there because the problem can be misconstrued in that manner.